-	I would, however love to get my Belkin USB network hub working so that I can print and access my external hard drive.
-I am sure Belkin would also gain some popularity aiming there products for all OS’s.
+I would, however, love to get my Belkin USB network hub working so that I can print and access my external hard drive.
+I am sure Belkin would also gain some popularity aiming their products for all OS’s.

 To draw a conclusion If you have had a bad experience with Linux in the past don’t ever let it put you off.
 I didn’t and I made the switch and that’s why I will never look back.
-My computer runs Linux perfect and I can still do everything I want with Aptana, Gimp, Evolution and Firefox to name a few.
+My computer runs Linux perfect and I can still use my favourite software such as Aptana, Gimp, LAMPP, Evolution and Firefox to name a few.
 If I bought a new computer tomorrow I would first install Mint.

 Were you pleased with making the switch?
 Did everything go plain sailing?
 What future do you think that Linux holds?
 I would love to hear all of your stories